ppussar/mongodb_exporter/README.md

 ## Configuration

-The exporter is configured via yaml.
+The exporter is configured via YAML file and can be overridden with environment variables.

 ### HTTP Endpoints